 I had no internal reference for body alignment.
 No guide to re-set back to Base-Line healthy after trauma.
 The damage my body experienced stayed with me - a progression of pain and stored trauma.

 Please note, my 'fibro' diagnosis is both self-diagnosed and retrospective.
 I was too young to voice my pain when it started.

-From the sudden itches and biting sensations, jolts of electricity shooting through my limbs, pins and needles, intense spasms and 'stitches' in my sides.
+From the sudden itches and biting sensations, jolts of electricity shooting through my limbs, the pins and needles, the intense spasms and stabbing pains.

-The way my depression lifted one day as I stood up from a roll-down was convincing enough that it was due to a physical cause.
+The way my depression lifted one day as I stood up from a roll-down was convinced me it had been due to a physical cause.
 It was that dramatic a change.
-It wasn't my fault, it wasn't "me" that was broken, it was my body.
+It wasn't "my" fault, it wasn't "me" that was broken - it was my body.
 I was physically wrecked.